particle-iot/docs/src/content/en/shared/firmware.md

 The semi-automatic mode is therefore much like the automatic mode, except:

-- When the Core boots up, the user code will begin running immediately.
+- When the device boots up, the user code will begin running immediately.
-- When the user calls [`Spark.connect()`](#spark-connect), the user code will be blocked, and the Core will attempt to negotiate a connection.
-This connection will block until either the Core connects to the Cloud or an interrupt is fired that calls [`Spark.disconnect()`](#spark-disconnect).
+- When the user calls [`Spark.connect()`](#spark-connect), the user code will be blocked, and the device will attempt to negotiate a connection.
+This connection will block until either the device connects to the Cloud or an interrupt is fired that calls [`Spark.disconnect()`](#spark-disconnect).

 ### Manual mode

-The "manual" mode puts the Spark Core's connectivity completely in the user's control.
+The "manual" mode puts the device's connectivity completely in the user's control.
 This means that the user is responsible for both establishing a connection to the Spark Cloud and handling communications with the Cloud by calling [`Spark.process()`](#spark-process) on a regular basis.

 ```cpp
 SYSTEM_MODE(MANUAL);